Foreign Intelligence Agency

 The Foreign Intelligence Agency (Agencja Wywiadu (/pl/; or AW) is a Polish intelligence agency tasked with the gathering of public and secret information abroad for the Republic of Poland.

 It was created in 2002 from the reform and split of Urząd Ochrony Państwa, which was split into Agencja Wywiadu (AW) and Agencja Bezpieczeństwa Wewnętrznego (ABW).

-Current Head of the Foreign Intelligence Agency is Colonel Bartosz Jarmuszkiewicz.
+The current head of the Foreign Intelligence Agency is Colonel Paweł Szota.

 Genesis

 When the People's Republic of Poland ended in 1989, the new authorities faced the challenge of reforming the special services, which were viewed very negatively by most Poles.

 In April 1990, a law was passed creating the Office of State Protection (UOP), which replaced the Departments I and II of the Ministry of Internal Affairs.
 This marked the abolition of the Security Service (SB).
 The UOP was a separate, neutral institution that was not part of the Ministry of the Interior, indicating the depoliticization of the intelligence services.
 The Office of State Protection was supervised by the Ministry of the Interior in terms of personnel policy, the general policy of the head of the UOP and its compliance with state policy.
 Even then, however, there was a realization that intelligence should rather be under the authority of foreign affairs.
 The reason why the separation of intelligence and counterintelligence had not yet been decided upon in 1990 was the costliness of such an undertaking.

 Even before the 2002 Law came into effect and two separate agencies were established, the position of Head of the UOP had already become the subject of a constitutional dispute.
 Indeed, this function was entrusted to Zbigniew Siemiątkowski, who was both an MP and secretary of state.
 The dispute concerned the issue of combining the MP's mandate with other government employment.
 According to Article 103(1) of the Polish Constitution, this is prohibited.
 On the other hand, however, in the same place in the Polish Constitution, an exception to this rule appears, stating that members of the Council of Ministers and secretaries of state in government administration may sit in parliament.
 The Constitutional Court spoke on the matter, ruling in 2004 (after the 2002 reform) that giving the heads of the ABW and AW the rank of secretaries of state is unconstitutional, as it circumvents the prohibition on combining a parliamentary mandate with employment in government administration.
 According to the CT ruling, the only legal effect of conferring the rank of secretary of state is the possibility of combining the position of agency head with a parliamentary mandate.